Dry Eye Syndrome

-As a dry eye specialist, Dr. Barnhorst prides himself on spending time with his dry eye patients and examining carefully each patient’s particular ocular surface to determine the nature of their dry eye problem and how to treat it most effectively.
+As dry eye specialists, Dr. Barnhorst or Dr. Balo spend time with their dry eye patients and carefully examine each patient’s particular ocular surface to determine the nature of their dry eye problem and how to treat it most effectively.

-Whatever the cause of your dry eye problem, Dr. Barnhorst will work with you to get you the relief you’ve been looking for.
+Whatever the cause, Dr. Barnhorst or Dr. Balo will work with you to get relief for your dry eye problem.

 Nordic Naturals Omega-3 provides an excellent source of omega-3 fatty acids in their naturally existing ratios.
 Omega-3 fatty acids are needed daily, and must be obtained from our diet.
 Nordic Naturals Omega-3 is a great-tasting, fresh, and pure source of omega-3s and vitamin E. Omega-3s support proper cellular flexibility and cardiovascular health.

 Did You Know?
 Omega-3s (EPA+DHA) from purified fish oil:

 - Supports the body’s natural anti-inflammatory response to promote healthy eyes

 - Relieves eye redness, dryness, pain, and inflammation

 - Supports tear duct production and optimal tissue moisture